m-t-w/m-t-w/index.md

-# Provisioning with cloudinit_config user-data for EC2s, in Terraform
+# Provisioning EC2s with cloudinit_config user-data and Terraform